Microwave-Antenna-Engineering-Group-HWU/Microwave-Lab-Pyvisa-Python-Instrument-Control/README.md

 ## 📚 Automation and Analytics

-This code can be used to automate lab equipments and give you better insights into data visa visualization.
+This code can be used to automate lab equipments and give you better insights into data visualization.

 ![Plotting Trace Data from a Spectrum Analyzer](Anritzu%20MS2038C%20Vector%20Network%20Analyzer%20and%20Spectrum%20Analyzer/example_trace.png)